Kharasch–Sosnovsky reaction

-The Kharasch–Sosnovsky reaction is the radical oxidation of an allylic alkene to a allylic alcohol using a copper catalyst and a peroxy ester (e.g. tert-Butyl peroxybenzoate) or a peroxide.
+The Kharasch–Sosnovsky reaction is a method that involves using a copper or cobalt salt as a catalyst to oxidize olefins at the allylic position, subsequently condensing a peroxy ester (e.g. tert-Butyl peroxybenzoate) or a peroxide resulting in the formation of allylic benzoates or alcohols via radical oxidation.
+This method is noteworthy for being the first allylic functionalization to utilize first-row transition metals and has found numerous applications in chemical and total synthesis.
 Chiral ligands can be used to render the reaction asymmetric, constructing chiral C–O bonds via C–H bond activation.
 This is notable as asymmetric addition to allylic groups tends to be difficult due to the transition state being highly symmetric.
 The reaction is named after Morris S. Kharasch and George Sosnovsky who first reported it in 1958.
+This method is noteworthy for being the first allylic functionalization to utilize first-row transition metals and has found numerous applications in chemical and total synthesis.

 Modifications

 Substituted oxazolines and thiazolines can be oxidized to the corresponding oxazoles and thiazoles via a modification of the classic reaction.

 Mechanism

-The mechanism is believed to involve radical intermediates and copper in the I, II and III oxidation states, via the following steps: